tejxsmore/superanime/README.md

 - High-quality video streaming, so you can enjoy your anime in the best possible quality
 - A wide selection of anime titles, including popular shows and movies from Japan and around the world

+## Local

+- Open the project directory in your terminal.
+- Install the project dependencies by running the command 'npm install'
+- Start the development server by running the command 'npm run dev'
+- Open your web browser and navigate to http://localhost:3000 to view the running application.

 Thank you for choosing our Super Anime!!